medecau/sched2/README.md

-The `sched2` module is a subclass of Python's `sched.scheduler`, designed for interval-based task scheduling.
-It extends the standard sched module with additional features such as the `repeat` method and the `every` decorator, allowing for regular interval-based execution of functions.
-It's a practical tool for automating tasks that need to run repeatedly after certain time delays.
+The `sched2` module extends the general purpose event scheduler `sched` from Python's standard library. `sched2.scheduler` is a subclass of `sched.scheduler` that adds new features such as the `every` and `cron` decorators.
+It's a practical tool for automating tasks that need to run repeatedly after certain time delays or at specific times.

 # Install